Jakob-Bach/Small-Portfolios/code/kpsearch_package/README.md

 print(kpsearch.beam_search(runtimes=runtimes, k=3, w=1))
 ```

-This search procedure does not only yield a `k`-portfolio, but also all intermediate results:
+This search procedure does not only yield a `k`-portfolio, but also all intermediate results,
+i.e., smaller portfolio sizes, since the procedure iteratively adds solvers to the portfolio:

 ```
 [(['Solver1'], 2.5), (['Solver1', 'Solver3'], 1.5), (['Solver1', 'Solver2', 'Solver3'], 1.5)]